 +44 (0)20 7306 firstname.lastname@example.org

-- Acting as sole counsel in relation to a claim about the beneficial ownership of a family home.
+- Appearing as sole counsel in a trial about the removal of a director.

 - Acting as junior counsel in a professional liability claim against a corporate trustee arising out of its lending of trust monies.

 Prior to joining Wilberforce, Tim studied Law at Brasenose College, Oxford, and graduated with a first class degree.
 He was awarded the Wronker Law Prize for placing joint first in the university.
 He went on to obtain a distinction in the BCL.